 Yesterday we made a visit to locate specific wild horses for adoption, the visit was for one purpose only.
 BLM will not locate wild horses from a photograph requiring that there is a “tag number.”
-Just a number, we here that so many times.
+Just a number, we hear that so many times.
+WE have done several articles on the subject that our wild horses are not just a number: https://wildhorseeducation.org/2017/04/24/not-just-a-number/

 There are many stories yet to tell.
 But simply join us for a visit to PVC.